reflectivity/orsopy/docs/fileio_usage.rst

     header.data_source.experiment.probe = 'neutrons'

 Full details of the different components that can be populated can be found in the `documentation`_ here or in the `file format specification`_.
-Note that this specification includes information regarding the required and optional components to be included for a file to be considered a valid .ort file.
+Note that this specification includes information regarding the **required** and optional components to be included for a file to be considered a **valid** .ort file.
-It is not possible to write a .ort file without defining the columns present in the dataset, in this example we will have four columns of data, namely q, R, dR and dq (the final is a description of the resolution function).
+It is not possible to write a .ort file without defining the columns present in the dataset, in this example we will have four columns of data, namely q, R, dR and dq (the final column is a description of the resolution function).
 Columns are defined as follows, using the :code:`orso.fileio.base.Column` class objects

 .. code-block:: python